dragazo/cpp-gc/README.md

 In this section, we'll cover all the cases that result in undefined behavior and summarize the logic behind these decisions.

-* Dereferencing/Indexing a null ptr - obvious.
+* Dereferencing/Indexing a null `GC::ptr` - obvious.
 * Not routing to all your owned objects - messes up reachability traversal and can result in prematurely-deleted objects.
+* Routing to the same object twice during the same router event - depending on what the router event is trying to do, this could cause all sorts of problems.
 * Not making your router function mutually explusive with re-pointing or adding/removing/etc things you would route to - explained in immense detail above.
-* Accessing the pointed-to object of a ptr<T> in the destructor of its (potentially-indirect) owner - you and the pointed-to object might have been scheduled for garbage collection together, so it might already have been destroyed.
+* Accessing the pointed-to object of a `ptr<T>` in the destructor of its (potentially-indirect) owner - you and the pointed-to object might have been scheduled for garbage collection together and the order of destruction by the garbage collector is undefined, so it might already have been destroyed.

 ## Usage Examples